By Theodore Banks and Gretchen Winter

 Although there is a common tendency to think about “legal” rights in an investigation and discipline context, while a company may be taking action in response to suspected illegal activity, an employee really does not have the same rights as he or she would in a law enforcement investigation.
 However, that is not to say that it is wise for an organization to do whatever it pleases in this area.
 Its goals in establishing an employee discipline program are not just to communicate to employees that there will be punishment for violation of laws or company rules, but also that the process will be fairly applied.
 This is part of creating a “culture of compliance” that is an important part of every compliance program.
 Most employees fundamentally understand that there should be consequences for wrongdoing.
 Communicating those consequences makes it clear that the organization will stand behind its policies and its commitment to operate ethically and in accordance with the law.

 Employment lawyers will often argue for keeping disciplinary activities confidential.
 They are correct—up to a point.
 Employees tend to hear about things informally, even if there is no official announcement.
 Thus, the concept of “confidentiality” with regard to discipline must be considered partial, at best.
 Employees will find out about punishment that has been meted out, sometimes with the inaccuracy that marks many rumors.
-But they will also find out about employees—especially senior level employees—who violated a company rule or law and were not punished, or only received a “slap on the wrist.”
-In some cases it may be the relative—or a mistress—of a senior executive who is allowed to get away with conduct that would not be tolerated in others.
-When employees hear about this, their view of the company is appropriated diminished.
+But they will also find out about employees—especially senior-level employees—who violated a company rule or law and were not punished, or only received a slap on the wrist.
+In some cases, it may be the relative or friend of a senior executive who is allowed to get away with conduct that would not be tolerated in others.
+When employees hear about this, their view of the company is appropriately diminished.
 Why should they care about working hard or following the rules when all that really matters is whether you have a relationship with a boss?

 One way to help establish the bona fides of a compliance discipline program is to make certain that employees are aware when other employees are disciplined for policy violations.
 This must be handled carefully.
 As noted, if the discipline does not rise to the level of publicly acknowledged criminal prosecution, then steps should be taken to make sure that the identity of the disciplined employee is concealed to protect his or her privacy (and avoid defamation charges against the company).
 It is particularly important to disclose when a senior manager has been disciplined.
 This sends an important message to employees at all levels that nobody is exempt from the rules.
 But many companies actually show excessive concern about privacy or embarrassment of employees who have engaged in misconduct, and the result is that employees either don’t know about the discipline, or if they knew that “something happened” but do not know that anyone was punished, they may think that the company prefers to sweep wrongdoing under the rug, and they will behave accordingly.